umbrand/brand/doc/DataSyncGuidelines.md

             ...
 ```

 In the case of variable entry rates for a node's incoming streams, it is up to the node's developer to decide which is being used to block.
-However, in all cases, it is *strongly recommended* that the higher time-resoultion stream should be used for blocking, but the most recent label for all input streams should be included in the label key.
+However, in all cases, it is *strongly recommended* that the higher time-resolution stream should be used for blocking, but the most recent label for all input streams should be included in the label key.

 ## Global Timestamps